The story of Lost Girls has been overlooked and the horrors of their plight ignored.

-Yar’s story illuminates the need to reach out to female refugees in South Sudan, and throughout the world, as they are a vulnerable population.
+Yar’s story illuminates the need to reach out to female refugees in South Sudan as they are a vulnerable population.

-Will you join me on her brave journey from the turmoil of Sudan to the safety of America? .
+Will you join me on this brave journey helping women and children survive the turmoil of Sudan?

 Yar’s Story Part 1: It should have been a special day